Own-Data-Privateer/hoardy-web/README.md

 - The [`hoardy-web-sas` simple archiving server](./simple_server/) that simply dumps everything the `Hoardy-Web` extension submits to it to disk, one file per `HTTP` request+response.

+  This is only useful if you did not yet install the full-featured [`hoardy-web` tool](./tool/).
+  Or if you are feeling paranoid and you want archival and replay to be done by separate processes.

   The simple archiving server is *stable* (it's so simple there hardly could be any bugs there).

 ### Optional, but almost always required at some point

-- The [`hoardy-web` CLI tool](./tool/) that allows you to display, search, programmatically extract values from, organize, manipulate, import, and export web archives stored in [`WRR`](./doc/data-on-disk.md) and `mitmproxy` formats.
+- The [`hoardy-web` tool](./tool/), to quote from there:

+  > `hoardy-web` is a tool to inspect, search, organize, programmatically extract values and generate static website mirrors from, archive, view, and replay `HTTP` archives/dumps in `WRR` ("Web Request+Response", produced by the [`Hoardy-Web` Web Extension browser add-on](https://github.com/Own-Data-Privateer/hoardy-web/tree/master/), also [there](https://oxij.org/software/hoardy-web/tree/master/)) and [`mitmproxy`](https://github.com/mitmproxy/mitmproxy) (`mitmdump`) file formats.

+  That is, yes, it can also play the role of an advanced archiving server with replay support for the `Hoardy-Web` browser extension instead of the basic archiving server the `hoardy-web-sas` script is.

   `hoardy-web` tool is deep in its *beta* stage.
-  At the moment, it does about 70% of the stuff I want it to do, and the things it does it does not do as well as I'd like.
+  At the moment, it does about 85% of the stuff I want it to do, and the things it does it does not do as well as I'd like.
   See the [TODO list](./CHANGELOG.md#todo) for more info.

 ### Optional, but useful